billy1daniels/grippinggolfpodcast/content/post/episode48-nelsonhill_eric_riner.md

 ## Nelson Hill

 Nelson Hill was created to encapsulate the artistic nature of the game through both design and craftsmanship.
-With deep attention to detail alongside legacy worthy materials, we aim to create exceptional golf goods with utility and quality for the every day.
+With deep attention to detail alongside legacy worthy materials, they aim to create exceptional golf goods with utility and quality for the every day.

-While our products are highly functional and express a unique individuality, it's not just about better golf products — it's about a better experience.
+While their products are highly functional and express a unique individuality, it's not just about better golf products — it's about a better experience.
 A big part of the Nelson Hill experience is the community.
-By making our products in small batches, it ensures that our community has a voice in what comes next.
+By making their products in small batches, it ensures that their community has a voice in what comes next.

-We’re excited to continue making products for the generations to come.
-All of our offerings, both current and future, utilize long, labor-intensive processes to ensure that when you see your gear, you know you have something special.
+They're excited to continue making products for the generations to come.
+All of their offerings, both current and future, utilize long, labor-intensive processes to ensure that when you see your gear, you know you have something special.

 For more on Nelson Hill visit their website by [Clicking Here](https://www.nelsonhill.co/)